mich561d/ChatBot/README.md

     - [x] Test data
 - [ ] Data
     - [x] Common data
-    - [ ] Convert logging of conversations to JSON
     - [ ] Camping data
     - [ ] Bunch of data
 - [ ] Self-learning of log files
+    - [ ] Convert logging of conversations to JSON
+    - [ ] Saving conversations to big JSON file
 - [ ] Matlib-plots
     - [x] Time intervals of chats
     - [x] When is there chat activity and what is the activity level